 For more information on clipping masks, see Mask layers with clipping masks.

+In addition to merging layers, you can also stamp them.
+Stamping allows you to merge the contents of more than one layer into a target layer while leaving the other layers intact.
 When you stamp multiple selected layers or linked layers, Photoshop creates a new layer containing the merged content.

 Converting an image between some color modes flattens the file.
 Save a copy of your file with all layers intact if you want to edit the original image after the conversion.